Skip to main content

 Bath, Maine · FDIC Cert #29636

-First Fs&la of Bath is an FDIC-insured bank (Certificate #29636) with $180M in total assets and $137M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Fs&la of Bath, an FDIC-insured bank (Certificate #29636) with $180M in total assets and $137M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Bath, Maine, the bank maintains a Tier 1 capital ratio of 25.60% (Well-Capitalized) and a nonperforming loan ratio of 1.97%.
-BankHealthData assigns a composite Health Grade of B (67/100).
+BankHealthData assigns a composite Health Grade of B (67/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Fs&la of Bath (FDIC cert 29636) is a community bank — $180M in total assets, $137M in deposits, serving the Bath, Maine area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.